TLS inspection

 2. Query traffic logs.

-After traffic is generated on the inspected host, choose Detection & Response > Log Audit in the left-side navigation pane of the Cloud Firewall console.
+After the inspected hosts generate traffic, in the left-side navigation pane of the Cloud Firewall console, choose Detection & Response > Log Audit.

-On the Traffic Logs > Internet Firewall tab, you can query the traffic generated by the host.
-The logs contain information about the matched TLS inspection policy and scopes.
+On the Traffic Logs > Internet Firewall tab, query the traffic generated by the hosts, including the matched TLS inspection policy and inspection range.

-The logs display the IDs of the policy and inspection scopes.
+The logs display the IDs of the policy and the inspection range.